Privacy policy

 We collect work information about volunteers on the basis of legitimate interests.
 Using this information enables us to build a lasting relationship with you and maximise the benefits of your volunteering.
 You have the right to object to us collecting your work information or restricting the way we use it, although this may limit the ways in which you are able to volunteer for us.

-During recruitment, you may be asked to provide sensitive personal details, such as your ethnicity, religious belief and sexual orientation.
+During recruitment, you may be asked to provide sensitive personal details (special category), such as your ethnicity, religious belief and sexual orientation.
 This information is collected solely for the purpose of equality monitoring, helping us ensure we have an inclusive and diverse workforce.
 Only authorised staff may access this type of information, and whenever it is used, we make sure it is kept anonymous.
 You are under no obligation to provide this information, and if you choose not to do so your application will not be affected.

 Information about business associates